 Audit regularly your processes and systems

 Auditing is a crucial process for identifying and addressing issues within a company.
 When employees make mistakes or poor judgment calls, it’s important to determine the root cause.
-Often, it can be attributed to a faulty system or process, an individual error, or a lack of care or motivation.
-While employees should be empowered to make decisions, it’s important to address recurring mistakes and determine if it’s a systemic issue or a problem with the individual.
-By fixing the problem and encouraging accountability, companies can improve their processes and prevent future mistakes.
+It is often due to a faulty system or process, a mistake by someone, or a lack of care or motivation.

 Resources for Further Learning (including 4 Stages of Psychological Safety PDF)